standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 as I sat there, the whole thing, the whole book.
 There it was.
 I can’t explain it.”

-{31}“It doesn’t seem good management,” said Emily.
+“It doesn’t seem good management,” said Emily.
 “To keep your book to yourself for seventy years, and then have Mr. Crabbe die to make it come out.
 But you are not a good manager; and Mr. Merry